CHILD & YOUTH / ADOLESCENTS

-Many young people are struggling with how they feel.
-They are having problems with friends, family or school, they are anxious, depressed, angry or scared and need to talk to someone, but find it difficult to talk to people they know.
-Counselling and other advice services can help them talk things through, support them without making them feel judged, and in confidence (unless they disclose that their personal safety is at risk).
-Advice services can make a positive difference to their lives.
+Many young people struggle with how they feel.
+The experience challenges with friends, family, or school. they may also be anxious, depressed, angry, scared, and need to talk to someone, but find it difficult to talk to talk to people they know.
+Counselling can help them talk things through, support them without making them feel judged, and increase their confidence (unless they disclose that their personal safety is at risk).

-The range of advice services for children and young people includes face-to-face counselling, one-to-one phone calls, webchat, email, forums and face-to-face sessions.
+The types of counselling for children and young people include face-to-face counselling sessions, one-to-one phone calls, virtual platforms, and groups.

 There are different types of counselling, but the most common ones recommended for young people are:

-Mindfulness: Mindfulness is often combined with CBT and helps a young person to focus on difficult thoughts and feeling, rather than avoiding them, so that the fear of them gradually lessens.
+Mindfulness is often combined with CBT and helps a young person to focus on difficult thoughts and feeling, rather than avoiding them, so that the fear of the unhealthy thoughts gradually lessens.
 Therapists can also include meditation, yoga and breathing exercises.

-Family Therapy: The whole family works with the family therapist to try and understand the problems they are all having.
-It can help improve communications between family members and issues such as children’s behavioural problems, disability, family breakdown, addiction and domestic violence.
+Family counselling can help improve communications between family members and address issues; such as increasing parenting skills, discipline, children’s behavioural problems, disability, life stage transitions, family breakdown, addiction, and domestic abuse.